electric-eloquence/fepper/README.md

 `bp_sm_max` and `bp_md_max`.

 Users have the ability to add, modify, or delete values in this file.
-The UI will respect these changes, keeping in mind that additions must be prefixed by `bp_` and suffixed by `_max` in order for them to appear as viewport resizer buttons.
+The UI will respect these changes; but keep in mind that additions must be prefixed by `bp_` and suffixed by `_max` in order for them to appear as viewport resizer buttons.
 A `-1` value translates to `Number.MAX_SAFE_INTEGER`, and effectively means infinity.